 Prevent the flood, just say “Stop!", swiftly.
 "This does not work."
 "This dream was delusion.
 Let us do better.”
 Or, in real danger, don't say anything, just leave the place carefully, now.
 If needed, run!
 Do not collapse!
 Try another life; when you cannot change things out of your power, you can always change yourself.

-The act of losing is among other things a ritual of burial, of writing off what you invested from your heart, a rite of parting.
-Do not allow it to be reduced into a ritual of demise or degradation.
+What people do in important occasions tends to a pattern and becomes ritualised.
+If you understand this, you will know how to take your part in such a customary event.
+The act of losing is among other things a ritual of burial, of renouncing and regret, of writing off what you invested from your heart.
+Turn it into, a rite of parting.
+Do not allow it to be reduced into a ceremony of demise or degradation.
 Go beyond that punishment.
 A rite must be completed properly, with the right roles played by the parties, the expected moves and symbols; or it will not work.
 If you fail to finish, close, end, put to rest what failed, you would carry the burden forever.
-Unfinished business sticks to the mind for years and the cup of loss not emptied is bottomless.
+Unfinished business sticks to the mind for years and the cup of loss not emptied to the dregs remains bottomless.

 Draw then a dignified line, offer a respectful rite of passage from what was, conspicuous for the persons involved, start a new chapter.

-"Good losing" is additionally a unique occasion of learning from error.
+"Good losing" is additionally a unique occasion of learning and growing from error.
+And proving that you do so.

-The fall is authentic, critical experience, and what you understand now you will not forget.
+The slip, the crack, the fall are authentic, critical experiences, and what you understand now you will not forget.
 Such learning becomes part of who you are and steels you.
 This is the kind of hurt of which Nietzsche wrote " ...What does not kill me makes me stronger."

 * Do not misunderstand me; indulging to lose, particularly in small things, forming a victim habit, is the way towards becoming a typical loser.
 To be someone rather than a weak nobody, it is best practice not to let pass the many losses to which we are invited by our own fault or inattention or by so many circumstances.
 Particularly the minor ones.
 If the matter is reasonable, make a habit to repost, to come back and insist - within the limits of good taste - until you get what you want.
 This habit is formative of resilience and precious in time, to win.